ShortestPathLab/posthoc/docs/2-search-trace.md

   - { type: decision, id: c, x: 1, y: 5, pId: a }
 ```

-The `main` view acts as the entry-point.
+The `main` view acts as the entry-point, and `rect` is a primitive provided by the built-in 2D renderer.

 ![Simple view](simple-rendering.png)